scratchfoundation/.github/CONTRIBUTING.md

   * If you don't have an issue in mind already, you can look through the [Bugs & Glitches forum.](https://scratch.mit.edu/discuss/3/) Look for users reporting problems, reproduce the problem yourself, and file new issues following our guidelines.

 * **Fixing bugs**
-  * You can request to fix a bug in a comment on the issue if you at mention the repo coordinator, who for this repo is @chrisgarrity.
+  * You can request to fix a bug in a comment on the issue if you at mention the repo coordinator for this repository.
+Check the list of [Repository Coordinators](./CONTRIBUTING.md#repository-coordinators) to find out who to @-mention.
     * If the issue is marked "Help Wanted" you can go ahead and start working on it!
   * **We will only accept Pull Requests for bugs that have an issue filed that has a priority label**
     * If you're interested in fixing a bug with no issue, file the issue first and wait for it to have a priority added to it.